Rohit6094/SPP-ML/README.md

 Install dependencies:

 pip install -r requirements.txt

+(Note: Create a requirements.txt file with the listed packages if not already present.)

-Ensure the student.csv dataset is in the root directory (sample data included).
+Ensure the student.csv dataset is available in the root directory.

 Usage